sola-st/CMI-Finder/README.md

     python -m data_generation.generate --strategy random --file ./demo_data/extracted_condition_message_pairs.json -n 16 --output ./demo_data
     ```

-    Exceptionally for this strategy, if the generated data is going to be used for training the triplet model, the user should run the following instead of the above:
+    For this strategy, if the generated data is going to be used for training the triplet model, the user should run the following instead of the above:
     ```
     python -m data_generation.generate --strategy random_triplet --file ./demo_data/extracted_condition_message_pairs.json -n 16 --output ./demo_data
     ```